 Beautiful Teeth Whitening

-However, if you’re looking for teeth whitening that works, then we can help.
+However, if you’re looking for teeth whitening or gum bleaching that works, then we can help.
 We even offer porcelain veneers, which can whiten teeth that don’t respond to chemical whitening methods.

 To learn how we can give you a beautiful smile in Rochester, NY, please call (585) 244-3337 for an appointment with a cosmetic dentist at Contemporary Dentistry.